-The presence of one heart is ingrained into our idea of biology thanks to our own bodies as well as the majority of those we see around us.
-But did you know there are a handful of animals with multiple hearts?
+The presence of one heart is ingrained into our idea of biology.
+Our own bodies as well as those of many organisms we see around us have a single cardiac organ.
+But some buck the trend.
+Here are a handful of animals with multiple hearts.

-These similar creatures are both cephalopods and have three hearts in total, one systematic to go along with two “gill hearts” that force blood to the gills.
+These similar creatures are both cephalopods and have three hearts in total; one systematic organ to go along with two “gill hearts” that force blood to the gills.

-Yes, there are seriously humans with more than one heart.
-This is thanks to the medical development of a “piggyback” heart transplant operation that adds an extra heart as opposed to replacing the original.
+Yes, there are humans with more than one heart: those who have undergone a “piggyback” heart transplant operation that adds an extra heart as opposed to replacing the original.
 The latter continues to function, but at a much lower level, while the transplant heart takes over most of the heavy lifting.
 One person who had the procedure as a baby later had it reversed, and when the second heart was removed, her own was able to take back the reins.

 A version of this story ran in 2013; it has been updated for 2022.